Ralph Nossek: Award

-Nossek received the 1987 Drama Theatre Award (now called the Critics' Circle Theatre Awards) for Best Supporting Actor for his performance in a production of Stephen Bill's play, Curtains, directed by Stuart Burge at the Hampstead Theatre in the London Borough of Camden, with a cast that included Sheila Ballantine and Alfred Lynch.
-The set was design by Tim Reed, and the Lighting design was by Nick Chelton.
+Nossek received the 1987 Critics Circle Theatre Award for Best Supporting Actor for his performance in a production of Stephen Bill's play, Curtains, directed by Stuart Burge at the Hampstead Theatre in the London Borough of Camden, with a cast that included Sheila Ballantine and Alfred Lynch.
+The set was designed by Tim Reed, and the lighting design was by Nick Chelton.